 The EAT-Lancet report from 2019 warns that unhealthy diets pose a greater risk to human health than unsafe sex, alcohol, drugs, and tobacco use combined.
 They also conﬁrm that it is a challenge to find and implement diets that are good for people and good for the planet at the same time.
 The report confirms that our food system is threatening the health of humans and the planet at a rapid rate.

 The planetary health diet is an approach that aims to fix this broken system by unifying global sustainability and individual well-being — using the motto “sick planet, sick people”.
 Its advocates, the Planetary Health Alliance, was founded in 2016 and its members now extend to over two hundred research institutions from over forty countries.

-The concept of a symbiotic and harmonious relationship between food production and humanity is at the core of its mission.
+The concept of a symbiotic and harmonious relationship between food production and humanity it at the core of its mission.
 Thankfully, it is not alone, and many other groups and organizations are taking action.

 Fridays For Future is a rapidly growing movement of young people determined to protect their future and provoke change.
 They are a symbol of the next generation’s determination for new practices and approaches.
-Sustainable food production and eco-friendly living are at the heart of this organization that was established by young people, for young people.
+Sustainable food production and eco-friendly living is at the heart of this organization that was established by young people, for young people.